k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/06_broadway_flow_adding_loops_and_conditions.md

 - Adding loops on Stages: setting the [Link Type](/articles/99_Broadway/20_broadway_flow_linking_actors.md#link-object-properties)  to **Iterate** when linking an Actor to another Actor opens a loop.
 The loop runs on the next Stages in the flow and is closed by the first Stage which is marked as **Iterate Close**.

-  Read [Broadway Flow Window](/articles/99_Broadway/18_broadway_flow_window.md) to learn more about the Stage context menu.
+  Read [Broadway Flow Window](/articles/19_Broadway/18_broadway_flow_window.md) to learn more about the Stage context menu.

 - Adding a loop to the Actor to iterate the data and handle each iteration.

-  Read [Broadway Flows Loops] to learn more about adding loops to Broadway flows.
+  Read [Broadway Iterations](/articles/19_Broadway/21_iterations.md) to learn more about adding loops to Broadway flows.

 ### Adding Conditions